awlondon/d9l294il0oqy-dqr3/ai-gm/docs/architecture.md

 # AI-GM Architecture

+## Business Context
+- AI-GM underpins the Co.Work.Play operating model by automating screens and staff prompts.
+For how it fits into the broader unit economics, see `finance/business-model-overview.md`.

 ## Event Flow
 - Sensors, POS/reservation systems, staff check-ins, and schedulers publish events to the event bus.
 - Events are wrapped in typed envelopes for consistent validation and tracing.